Sunday, August 21, 2016

 Born in Barreiro, Setúbal District, Azevedo started playing football with two local teams, F.C.
 Barreirense and Luso Futebol Clube.
 He signed with Sporting Clube de Portugal in 1935, going on to remain with the club for the following 18 seasons and win 13 major titles, including nine Primeira Liga championships.
 He earned 19 caps for Portugal.

-RB: Carlos Xavier (Portugal)
+RB: Pedro Gomes (Portugal)

 CB: Andre Cruz (Brazil)

 Andre Cruz played central defender with Flamengo.
 In 1990, his European career began with Standard Liege.
 He later played for, Napoli, A.C.
 Milan and Sporting Clube de Portugal.
 His best years were spent with Napoli and Sporting CP.
-Internationally, he made 47 appearance for Brazil.
+Internationally, he made 47 appearances for Brazil.
 He went to the 1998 World Cup Finals with Brazil and also took part in the 1989 and 1995 Copa América, where he won the 1989 edition.

 Andre Cruz